 The highlight of all the WWII sites in St. Augustine would have to be the St. Augustine Lighthouse and Museum.
 Besides being one of the city’s top attractions, it boasts a lot of World War II history.

 The St. Augustine lighthouse you can visit today was built between 1871 and 1874, though the original was first lit in 1824.
-At the site you can visit the working lighthouse, the not-for-profit maritime museum, walk some cool nature trails, and much more.
+You can visit the working lighthouse, the not-for-profit maritime museum, walk some cool nature trails, and much more.

 During World War II, the Coast Guard used the lighthouse to watch for German U-boats attempting to attack cargo ships carrying important supplies across the Atlantic.
 From the lighthouse’s observation deck, the Coast Guard could see the 14 miles to the horizon.